Blog

 • Racing or stunt driving: Engaging in dangerous maneuvers on public roads.

 When it comes to reckless driving in Ohio, drivers face several possible consequences if they are issued a ticket.
 Violating Ohio traffic laws, be it through reckless driving, speeding, or other causes, can lead to penalties such as fines, fees, jail, or penalty points added to your driving record.
+If you exceed the speed limit, especially in school or construction zones, fines may be doubled.
+Accumulating points from speeding or reckless driving can result in a driver’s license suspension, and points remain on your record for two years.
+Offenders, especially repeat offenders, face harsher penalties, and reckless drivers are at risk of increased legal consequences.
+In severe cases, reckless driving can result in criminal charges, and if reckless driving causes an accident, it can kill or seriously injure others.

 Reckless Driving vs. Speeding in Ohio